Shopify/polaris/stylelint-polaris/README.md

-# Stylelint Polaris
+# @shopify/stylelint-polaris

-Collection of Stylelint configs and rules that promote Polaris Design System adoption and coverage
+A collection of Stylelint rules that promote adoption and track coverage of the Polaris design system in consuming apps.

 ## Installation